 The scandal that has erupted around Raphaël Michel and its chairman Guillaume Ryckwaert has sent shock waves not only around the bulk wine industry but the wider trade.
 It is also an uncomfortable reminder that not all the millions of wine being shipped around the world, or between producers in their home countries, is always exactly what it says on the label.
 A forensic examination of production, export, import, and customs data would tell you that.

-Whatever the outcome it should also serve as a line in the sand for everyone involved in the shipping and management of bulk wine that this is still a relatively new industry with a few creases to iron out of its supply chain.
+Whatever the outcome is, it should serve as a line in the sand for everyone involved in the shipping and management of bulk wine; That this is still a relatively new industry with a few creases to iron out of its supply chain.

-It is why events such as the San Francisco IBWSS conference are so important.
-It is to be followed in February when the IBWSS comes to London and gives operators, buyers, suppliers, distributors, and producers the chance to take a serious, focused look at this now vital part of the industry.
+It is why events such as the San Francisco & UK IBWSS conference are so important.
+It is to be followed in February when the IBWSS comes to London.
+It gives operators, buyers, suppliers, distributors, and producers the chance to take a serious, focused look at this now vital part of the industry.

-We will have to wait until the new year until London gets the chance to put bulk wine firmly on the agenda.
+The event has a two-day educational seminar, where some of the big industry names will speak & debate on one common agenda “Bulk Beverage Market”.
 The Buyer has been working with IBWSS organizers, the US publishing group Beverage Trade Network, to ensure the right level of debate is had as part of a set piece conference over the two-day show on February 26-27.